stakater/mto-docs/content/crds-api-reference/extensions.md

       namespace: openshift-operators
 ```

-The above configuration will whitelist the `EnvironmentProvisioner` CRD and blacklist the `ResourceQuota` resource.
+The above configuration will allow the `EnvironmentProvisioner` CRD and blacklist the `ResourceQuota` resource.
 Also note that the `namespace` field is mandatory and should be set to the namespace where the ArgoCD is deployed.

 Every Extension CR is associated with a specific Tenant.
 Here's an example of an Extension CR that is associated with a Tenant named `tenant-sample`: